GoogleCloudPlatform/eventarc-samples/eventarc-agentic-workflows/README.md

-# eventarc-agentic-workflows
+# Eventarc Agentic Workflows

 This repository contains a sample project demonstrating how to deploy and manage [**Eventarc**](https://docs.cloud.google.com/eventarc/docs)-driven agentic workflows on Google Cloud Platform, as shown at [Google Cloud Next 2026](https://www.googlecloudevents.com/next-vegas/).

-![The log-events service showing the flow of events through the Eventarc MessageBus.](log-events.png)
+![The log-events service showing the flow of events through the Eventarc Message Bus.](log-events.png)

 # Demo Deployment & Execution